rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 [generous sponsors][bevy-sponsors], Bevy 0.4 was released.
 You can view the [full Bevy 0.4 announcement here][bevy-0-4].
 Here are some highlights:

-- a WebGL2 render backend;
+- A WebGL2 render backend.
-- cross platform main function: `#[bevy_main]`;
+- Cross platform main function: `#[bevy_main]`.
-- live shader reloading;
+- Live shader reloading.
-- Schedule v2 with custom stages, run criteria, fixed timestep, and typed stage builders;
+- Schedule v2 with custom stages, run criteria, fixed timestep, and typed stage builders.
-- States that allow you to enable/disable systems according to the state your app is in;
+- States that allow you to enable/disable systems according to the state your app is in.
-- scenes can now be spawned as children;
+- Scenes can now be spawned as children.
-- dynamic linking that significantly cuts compile times.
+- Dynamic linking that significantly cuts compile times.
-- a new general-purpose Rust reflection API;
+- A new general-purpose Rust reflection API.
-- 3D texture assets;
+- 3D texture assets.
-- HIDPI fixes;
+- HIDPI fixes.
-- GLTF, timer, text layout, task system, logging & profiling improvements;
+- GLTF, timer, text layout, task system, logging & profiling improvements.
-- ECS improvements: flexible system parameters, improved query filter API, and system inputs/outputs/chaining;
+- ECS improvements: flexible system parameters, improved query filter API, and system inputs/outputs/chaining.
 - Apple Silicon support!

 _Discussions: